Deden199/launcxbaru/readme.md

 See [docs/services](docs/services) for service-specific endpoints, dependencies, and environment variables.

+## Environment Variables

+Set `FRONTEND_BASE_URL` to the publicly accessible URL of the frontend site.
+It is used when creating card payment sessions to build redirect links such as `/payment-success`, `/payment-failure`, and `/payment-expired`.

 ## Reconcile Partner Balances

 Run `npm run reconcile-balances` after setting database environment variables to recompute client balances.